United Nations Human Rights Council UNHRC

 Chairs: Dimitra Psychari

-Crisis is a very exciting real time committee which consists of two or more Cabinets (sides).
-During the sessions you are called to come up with strategies that will benefit your team or your country.
+Crisis is a very exciting real time committee which consists of one cabinet.
+During the sessions you are called to come up with strategies that will benefit your role.
 A Crisis committee does not exist in the real UN.

 Directors: Joe Gleeson (Head Director), James Prescott (Director), Nicolad Cerulus (Director), Jakub Kuban (Director),